Law Week 2021 is 17-23 May

 LIAC can provide you with promotional material to use at your Law Week events.
 There are two versions of the promotional packages.
 You can order:

-Showbags.
-The showbags are medium sized paper bags, and you will also be sent Find Legal Answers promotional material to include in each bag,
+- Showbags - the showbags are medium sized paper bags, and you will also be sent Find Legal Answers promotional material to include in each bag, OR

 Many of you have used local solicitors to speak at your events in past years.
 If the event was successful, it's a good idea to build this relationship by contacting them again.